 - Nevertheless we, according to his promise, look for new heavens and a new earth, wherein dwelleth righteousness.

 When translators have a fixed and preconceived notion about how an event is to unfold, they tend to craft their version to represent that notion.
 We must be diligent to recognize and uncover those prejudices.
-Practically every Bible commentator has failed to consider the possibility of Christ's return and GOD's day of judgment during the first century, even though this is exactly what He and every writer of the Christian scriptures affirmed.
+Practically every Bible commentator has failed to consider the possibility of Christ's return and GOD's day of judgment occuring during the first century, even though this is exactly what He and every writer of the Christian scriptures affirmed.
 As such, they have haphazardly translated and rendered passages such as this one in Peter's letter to reflect their erroneous view.

 First they tell us that on the day of the Lord that the heavens shall pass away, suggesting that they will be destroyed.
-Howbeit, as touched on above with the word parago, the Greek word parerchomai, from which they get the phrase pass away really means simply to pass, as passing by or passing around or to go past.
+Howbeit, as touched upon above with the word parago, the Greek word parerchomai, from which they get the phrase pass away really means simply to pass, as passing by or passing around or to go past.
 Let's take the time to consider a few of these occurrences to see how this bears out.

 - MATTHEW 26:42 He went away again the second time, and prayed, saying, O my Father, if this cup may not pass away [parerchomai] from me, except I drink it, thy will be done.